farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Bwa-mem
 ^^^^^^^

-• The following *bash* code gives us the result of the alignment which contains only the references if the mapped reads more than 1000 .
+The following *bash* code gives us the result of the alignment, which contains only the reference plasmids having more than 1000 mapped reads.

-In the first line, the aligner creates an index for the alignment. ``-p`` parameter provides to entitle of output database.
-In the second line, bwa carry out the alignment process with ``mem`` algorithm and creates an output in **Sequence Alignment Map** (a.k.a *SAM*) format. ``-o`` parameter indicates the output file.
-In the third line, samtools sort the sam file and convert it to a bam file. ``-O`` parameter indicates the type of the output file.
-In the following line, samtools indexing the bam file.
-In the last line, idxstats gives us statistics about the results.
-It is a *TAB-delimited* file and each line consisting of *reference sequence name*, *sequence length*, *mapped reads number*, *unmapped reads number*.
-Therefore, we use awk command to select the third column which means *mapped reads number* and we filtered with a given threshold.
-After that, we sorted the output with sort command where ``N`` in ``-kN`` is the number of the key, and ``n`` means sort numeric.
+In the first line, the program creates an index for the alignment.
+The ``-p`` parameter provides to title of output database.
+In the second line, *bwa* carries out the alignment process using the ``mem`` algorithm and creates an output in **Sequence Alignment Map** format (a.k.a *SAM*).
+The ``-o`` parameter indicates the output file.

+In the third line, *samtools* sorts the *sam* file and converts it to a *bam* file.
+The ``-O`` parameter indicates the type of the output file.
+In the following line, *samtools* indexes the *bam* file.
+In the last line, *idxstats* gives us statistics about the results.
+It is a *TAB-delimited* file and each line consists of *reference sequence name*, *sequence length*, *mapped reads number*, *unmapped reads number*.
+Therefore, we use the *awk* command to select the third column, which represents *mapped reads number*, and we filtered with a given threshold.
+After that, we sorted the output with the *sort* command where ``N`` in ``-kN`` is the number of the key, and ``n`` means numeric sort.

 .. code-block:: bash
    :linenos: